 .*/product[os] or */product(o|s) Both of these will match URLs with products or producto in the string.

 2. Online Tool – JSFiddle – http://jsfiddle.net

-Check out this fiddle that I put together for examples of using regex to determine if the clinked links are links to pdfs or image files, and then use that to determine which alert to show.
-Also I’ve included examples showing how we can use regex to pull out the name of a product or price from a consistent naming structure.
+Check out this fiddle that I put together for examples of using regex to determine if the clinked links are links to pdf or image files, and then use that to determine which alert to show.
+Also, I’ve included examples showing how we can use regex to pull out the name of a product or price from a consistent naming structure.

 3. Google Analytics – https://www.google.com/analytics

-The filter box on the screen will accept regex, or you can click on advanced and choose to include/exclude based off of your expression.
+The filter box on the screen will accept regex, or you can click on advanced and choose to include/exclude based on your expression.

 Site Content – All Pages Report – Pick a few site categories and try to filter them out

 All Traffic Report – Supposed you wanted to create a regex that would capture all Sources that come from a social site.
 For instance, you may begin with something like (facebook|twitter|t.co)